goabstract/Marketing-for-Engineers/README.md

 * [The Exact Email Scripts I Use to Connect With VIP’s](https://www.groovehq.com/blog/vip-email-scripts) by Alex Turnbull.
 * Good videos on [Finding influencers on Twitter](https://www.youtube.com/watch?v=8ecAWMMleks) and [6 easy ways to engage with them on Twitter](https://www.youtube.com/watch?v=qLvKfc2CMOs) by 123 Reg team.
 * [The Barney Stinson’s Playbook For Cold Tweeting Influencers](http://klear.com/blog/influencer-outreach-with-cold-tweets/) by Noam Avigdor.
+* [I Just Deleted Your Outreach Email Without Reading.
+And NO, I Don’t Feel Sorry](https://ahrefs.com/blog/outreach/) by Tim Soulo.
+Tim shows cool examples how to email influencers in a right way.
+Please, read this post before contacting opinion leaders!

 Case-studies, which can teach and inspire you:
 * [How We Got 1,000+ Subscribers from a Single Blog Post in 24 Hours](https://www.groovehq.com/blog/1000-subscribers) by Alex Turnbull.
 Groove team built relationships with influencers for getting the first readers on thier blog.
 Very smart tactics!